Ingressive sound: Pulmonic

 Pulmonic ingressive sounds are extremely rare outside paralinguistics.
-A pulmonic ingressive phoneme was found in the ritual language Damin; its last speaker died in the 1990s. ǃXóõ has a series of nasalized click consonants in which the nasal airstream is pulmonic ingressive.
+A pulmonic ingressive phoneme was found in the ritual language Damin, as in l*i /[ɬ↓ʔi]/ 'fish'; its last speaker died in the 1990s. ǃXóõ has a series of nasalized click consonants in which the nasal airstream is pulmonic ingressive.
 Ladefoged & Maddieson (1996:268) state, "This ǃXóõ click is probably unique among the sounds of the world's languages that, even in the middle of a sentence, it may have ingressive pulmonic airflow."
+Tsou was once said to have an ingressive phoneme, but subsequent investigation did not confirm this.